vitruv-case-studies/BrakeCaseStudy/README.md

 Details about the build process and configurations can be found in the readmes of the relevant projects.
 * https://github.com/vitruv-tools/Maven-Build-Parent/blob/main/readme.md
 * https://github.com/vitruv-tools/EMF-Template/blob/main/readme.md

+## Documentation of the Case Study

+In the wiki, you can find the documentation of the different ecore models and the semantic overlaps defined between the different metamodels.